use-cases

 Place your QR code in a clean area with sufficient white space around it.
 The top right corner or back of the card often works well.
 Make sure it doesn't overlap with other important information.
 Include a brief instruction like "Scan to connect on LinkedIn" near the code.
 This small prompt can increase scan rates by reminding people of the action they should take.

 When downloading your QR code from OwnQR, choose SVG format for print materials.
 SVG files are vector-based, meaning they maintain perfect quality at any size.
 For digital use, PNG works fine.
 Both formats are available without additional cost.
+For high-quality prints, consider using a high-resolution QR code generator to ensure crisp results.

 Beyond Basic Business Cards: Advanced Applications